Millinery Center Synagogue

-Millinery Center Synagogue is a Jewish Orthodox synagogue located in the Garment District of New York City.
+Millinery Center Synagogue is an Orthodox Jewish synagogue located in the Garment District of Manhattan, in New York City, New York, United States.

 History

 The synagogue was supported by the many millinery organizations that were based in the neighborhood.
 A group of these ready-to-wear industry business men had been meeting in various spaces, mostly in a loft on West 36th Street.
 Their rabbi during this very loosely organized time was Rabbi Moshe Ralbag.
 In January 1933, the congregation was more formally organized and the name of the synagogue, the Millinery Center Synagogue, was agreed upon, although the meeting place was temporary, at 1011 Sixth Avenue, on the second floor.
 Moe Brillstein (the father of film producer Bernie Brillstein) became president and started a building fund.
 At that point the congregation came together and decided to build a synagogue.

 Due to the density of millinery businesses in the neighborhood, at its peak, services for daily minyan were typically so heavily attended that the prayer sessions were held in rotating shifts.